 Lincoln University's School of Education Programs are approved by the Missouri Department of Elementary and Secondary Education (DESE).
+Lincoln University's School of Education is a member in good standing of the Association for Advancing Quality in Educator Preparation (AAQEP) and is

-Lincoln University's School of Education is a member in good standing of the Association for Advancing Quality in Educator Preparation (AAQEP) and is working toward accreditation of its educator preparation programs under the AAQEP standards with an anticipated Quality Assurance Review in the Fall of 2022.
+Association for Advancing Quality in Educator Preparation (AAQEP) and is working toward accreditation of its educator preparation programs under the AAQEP standards.